Tomamu Resort Terrain

 Tomamu Skiing and Snowboarding

-Tomamu Resort has a variety of piste terrain suitable for most levels of riders except experts (as is generally the case in Japan).
+Tomamu Resort has a variety of piste terrain suitable for most levels of riders except experts, as is generally the case in Japan.
 There are two sides to the Tomamu Ski Resort.
-The face above the sky-scraping towers on Tower Mountain (lookers’ right) is mostly suited to intermediates, whilst the Tomamu Mountain area above the resort center serviced by the gondola (lookers’ left) has piste for a range of abilities as well as a terrain park.
+The face above the sky-scraping towers on Tower Mountain (lookers’ right) is mostly suited to beginners to intermediates, whilst the Tomamu Mountain area above the Resort Center serviced by the gondola (lookers’ left) has piste for a range of abilities as well as a terrain park.

 Tomamu Lifts

 Gone are some of the clunky old pair lifts and the single chair at Tomamu Resort.
-Tomamu has streamlined the lift operations and now most of the terrain is serviced by 3 express quad chairs (the hoods are a god-send on those foul weather days) and an old 4-person gondola (or gondora as the Japanese like to call them!).
+Tomamu has streamlined the lift operations and now most of the terrain is serviced by 3 express quad chairs (the hoods are a god-send on those foul weather days) and an old relic of a 4-person gondola (or gondora as the Japanese like to call them!) that is in desperate need of maintenance or replacement.
 There is also a pair lift that connects the two sides.
 Called the Romance Chair, it’s so slow that you could have a long marriage on it.
 The other slow double chair is for the novices, and hopefully they appreciate having a really long rest on the chair.

 There is also a series of magic carpets in front of the Tomamu Club Med for the many beginners that stay there.